ibm-cloud-docs/ContinuousDelivery/slsa.md

 ## Triggering Tekton Chains
 {: #trigger-chains}

-To trigger Tekton Chains for your pipeline, add the task results to your Ttekton task definitions.
+To trigger Tekton Chains for your pipeline, add the task results to your Tekton task definitions.
 You need two task results:

 * one that has a name that matches `*_IMAGE_DIGEST`
 * one that has a name that matches `*_IMAGE_URL`